A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Related Topics

+{A notable line of research, constrained inverse reinforcement learning (CIRL), integrates predefined constraints into the IRL framework.
+CIRL enables learning behaviors from expert demonstrations while ensuring adherence to these constraints~\citep{Schlaginhaufen2023Identifiability,ding2022x,renard2023provable}.
+However, this line of research does not address the challenge of inferring the constraints.}

-\paragraph{Generalization Differences.} Within the frameworks of IRL and ICRL, the inferred reward and constraint functions are expected to generalize across environments.
+{\bf Comparing IRL versus ICRL:} {Based on the tri-level optimization objective for ICRL (Eq.~\ref{eq:tri-level-objective})}, a recent study~\citep{hugessen2024simplifying} explored whether we can 1) apply an IRL algorithm to recover $\bar{\reward}(\state,\action)=\reward(\state,\action) - \lambda^*\cost(\state,\action)$ and 2) learn an imitation policy by directly maximizing the cumulative rewards $\expect[\sum_{t=0}^T\gamma^t\bar{\reward}(\state_t,\action_t)]$ without considering the constrained optimization objective.
+While this simplification stabilizes the learning process, the reward learning method poses challenges in generalizing the learned constraints. \paragraph{Generalization Differences.} Within the frameworks of IRL and ICRL, the inferred reward and constraint functions are expected to generalize across environments.
 In other words, once we have learned reward or constraint functions, the goal is to reuse them in other environments.
 We show with a simple example that the generalization achieved by reward functions and constraint functions is different in new environments.

+Consider a simple shortest path problem (Figure~\ref{fig:ICRL-transfer}) where the shortest path goes through state $\state^\cost$ and the second shortest path avoids state $\state^\cost$.
+Suppose that the reward function is known and the shortest path earns a reward of 10 while the second shortest path earns a reward of 9.
+Suppose that the expert demonstrations always follow the second shortest path.
+Hence, we can learn a constraint that makes $\state^\cost$ infeasible or we can learn an additional reward term that gives a penalty of $-1-\eta$ (where $\eta>0$).
+In both cases, the learned constraint and reward functions induce optimal policies that are consistent with the expert behavior.